Passing designer discounts to clients or friends...

 So, it actually costs me money to hand over my discount.

 This is something a lot of people tell me that their designer friends do and I think a lot of clients expect it.
-They think that if they pay an hourly rate for design, they should get the product for free.
+They think that if they pay for design, they should get the product for free.
 I understand how they could think that, but selling a product is actually quite time-consuming and involves risk.

 So, a lot of time is spent on managing the purchasing and receipt of goods and that is factored into the cost of the item.
 That’s why I can’t give away discounts to clients.
 I have to charge for that time somewhere.